nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: when a background process is running, queues repopulate even after clearing all items
 * fixed: WP-CLI not dropping to low memory mode in constrained environments, causing incomplete scans
 * fixed: nextgen not showing optimization stats
+* fixed: proper i18n for strings that could contain singular and plural numbers

 = 3.2.7 =
 * added: function to remove duplicate records from the ewwwio table when doing a bulk scan or re-optimizing an image